Fall 2021 enrollment now open

-The Innovation Initiative works with communities that have a variety of foundational elements in place already, like:
+The Initiative works with communities that have a variety of foundational elements already in place:

 - Existing high-speed broadband

-- Significant portions of the community located in or near Opportunity Zones, check on our map here
+- Significant portions of the community located in or near Opportunity Zones

-- Partnership with a 4-year endowed residential college or university campus (typically within a 40-minute drive time)
+- Partnership with a four-year residential college or university campus (typically within a 40-minute drive time)

 - Committed local leadership and a willing non-profit organization and/or local and regional government prepared to raise matching funds and lead the initiative